 Profiling Unit Tests

-Along with applications, dotTrace allows you to profile unit tests.
-The profiling workflow looks like follows:
+Along with applications, dotTrace lets you profile unit tests.
+The profiling workflow looks as follows:

 - Configuring a profiling session